-A large single-arm prospective study of moderate-risk women aged 40-49 years showed that annual mammography is both cost effective and clinically effective in reducing breast cancer predicted mortality.r This study also showed that the false-positive rates and associated radiation exposure were similar to those in the National Breast Screening Programme.r For women with heterogeneous dense and dense breast tissue, supplemental screening should be considered as dense breasts limit the sensitivity of mammograms and dense breasts are independently associated with an increased risk of breast cancer.r
+Mammography has been shown to reduce breast cancer mortality for women.
+A large single-arm prospective study of moderate-risk women aged 40-49 years showed that annual mammography is both cost effective and clinically effective in reducing breast cancer predicted mortality.r This study also showed that the false-positive rates and associated radiation exposure were similar to those in the National Breast Screening Program.r For women with heterogeneous dense and dense breast tissue, supplemental screening should be considered as breast density limits the sensitivity of mammograms and breast density is independently associated with an increased risk of breast cancer.r

-Selective oestrogen receptor modulators (SERM), such as tamoxifen and raloxifene, have been shown to reduce the risk of oestrogen receptor-positive breast cancer in women identified to be at increased risk.
-In a meta-analysis, SERM reduced breast cancer incidence by 38% (HR 0.62 with 95% CI, 0.56–0.69) compared with placebo in women at increased risk,r and the risk reduction associated with tamoxifen use extended beyond the treatment period.r See COSA medication to lower the risk of breast cancer: clinician guide.
+Five years of treatment with selective oestrogen receptor modulators (SERM), such as tamoxifen and raloxifene, or aromatase inhibitors (AIs), such as anastrozole or exemestane, have been shown to reduce the risk of oestrogen receptor-positive breast cancer in women identified to be at increased risk.
+A meta-analysis showed that tamoxifen reduced breast cancer incidence by 32% (HR 0.62 with 95% CI, 0.62–0.76) compared with placebo in women at increased risk.
+Tamoxifen was more effective at reducing breast cancer risk than raloxifene but had greater toxicity.
+AIs reduced breast cancer risk by 53% (RR 0.47, 95% CI, 0.35-0.63) compared with placebo.r After cessation of therapy, persistent breast cancer risk reduction has been shown for tamoxifen and anastrazole.rr None of the medications have proven mortality benefit.
+See COSA - Medications to lower the risk of breast cancer: clinician guide.

 Modifiable risk factors for breast cancer

-For a summary of the evidence for modifiable lifestyle risk factors for breast cancer, see Cancer Australia “Breast cancer risk factors: a review of the evidence.”
+For a summary of the evidence for modifiable lifestyle risk factors for breast cancer, see Cancer Australia “Risk factors for breast cancer: a review of the evidence.”
 These recommendations apply to the general population; there is no specific evidence for the moderate-risk group.